 5. Reduce Distractions

 During the school year, losing yourself in Facebook for 30 minutes is okay.
 During the summer, that could have been critical work time!
 To be productive, put your cell phone on silent, sign out of Facebook, maybe even get an anti-distraction program that blocks social media!
+I actually have one on all the time.
 If you’re going to be productive during your kids’ summer vacation, then you’ll need to be focused!